-A university is managed and represented by a rector elected by all members of teaching and research faculty, and by one-fifth of votes students, as well.
+A university is managed and represented by a rector.
+The rector is elected by all members of both the teaching and the research faculty, as well as by one-fifth of student votes.
 Professional leaders of higher education institutions that are members of the university are deans.
 They are appointed by the university rector upon the recommendation of the senate of the member institution.
 The dean of an independent higher education institution that is not a member of the university is both manager and professional leader.